 Knowing where you plan to live geographically is important, as well.
 Cost of living can vary widely from city to city and country to country.

-If your heart is set on living in Midtown Manhattan, you’ll need to approach your financial plan differently than if you intend to live in a place with a lower cost of living, like Wyoming — or an even more budget-friendly place — like Ecuador.
+If your heart is set on living in Midtown Manhattan, you’ll need to approach your financial plan differently than if you intend to live in a place with a lower cost of living, like Wyoming — or an even more budget-friendly place — like Mexico.

 5. What does your family think of your plan?